aaaaaa123456789/libplum/docs/constants.md

 - `PLUM_SORT_EXISTING`: indicates that, if the image has a palette and that palette is loaded, that palette must be sorted.
   (By default, only generated palettes are sorted.)
+- `PLUM_PALETTE_REDUCE`: indicates that, if the image has a palette, that palette should be reduced to a minimum palette by removing unused and duplicate colors.

 ## Errors